bocchino/SoftwareTools/README.md

 I have used C macros to assist the translation process.

-Personally I am enjoying the one-indexed arrays and lack of pointers.
-I find this coding style more natural for programs that don't require pointer manipulation.
+I find this coding style natural for programs that don't require pointer manipulation.

 ## 3. Building and Running ##